Reach more customers with the power of WJVL

 - Advertising rates vary according to frequency and requested time slots.

-- Combo rate discounts are available when purchasing advertising on WJVL and sister station, 1230 AM WCLO.
+- Combo rate discounts are available when purchasing advertising on WJVL & sister station AM1230/FM92.7 WCLO.

 - Sponsorship opportunities are available for news, weather, sports and various programming features.
 Live remote broadcasts are also available on a first-come-first-serve basis.